RajeshSrivatsav17/AES_RTL/README.md

 The design supports all key variants: 128, 192, and 256 bit for encryption and decryption using the same core.
 It is a 32-bit architecture with an inbuilt key scheduling module and memory bank of 2KB to store the round-key values.
 Storing round key values help in better performance while encryption or decryption because of direct fetches from the Key memory and also, if the whitening key is maintained, a stream of data can be encrypted and decrypted with Key Scheduling Algorithm block run only once.
 128 bits of data is given as input and 128 bits of data is obtained as encrypted or decrypted output.
 The core consists of modules that perform each operation present in a round.
 The data path design is operated in an iterative manner using the control path design.

-Power Analysis attacks are avoided by applying different tasks on the data along with a Pseudo-random number generator that generates a random number for every data.

 <img width="748" alt="Screenshot 2021-10-02 at 5 45 26 PM" src="https://user-images.githubusercontent.com/81558273/135715652-b5a67e28-728f-4ca3-b702-e671f730fcb6.png">

 ## **KEY SCHEDULING ALGORITHM DESIGN:**